Here, you can learn about all the strange, unsettling stuff I come up with myself.

 I’m currently writing flash fiction and short stories for submission to various publications.
 Here’s what I’ve achieved so far:

-• Demon Love — forthcoming in the anthology Seven Deadly Sins – Gluttony by Black Hare Press (accepted 01.12.2020)
+• Demon Love — flash fiction in the anthology Seven Deadly Sins – Gluttony by Black Hare Press (accepted 01.12.2020)

 Wine shall be spilt, backs shall be broken, a daughter of Aegis Isle shall rise, and ever shall these days of festivity and sport be known as the Oracle Games.
 But this once-in-a-lifetime event is not for the salt-browed denizens of the island alone, and all with heart are welcome.